 THE MART has been a Chicago icon since the 1930s.
 Marshall Field & Co. developed it to create a central marketplace where retailers could come to buy their wares all under one roof.

 The two-block building site is bordered by Orleans, Wells, and Kinzie Streets, at the junction of the Chicago River.
 It is just east of Wolf Point, the site of many Chicago firsts—the first trading post, hotel, church, taverns, and the first bridges across the Chicago River.
 Previously home to the Chicago and North Western Railroad Wells Street Station complex, THE MART was erected on the railroads air rights, which provided a site big enough to accommodate “the largest building in the world.”

-Original designer Alfred Shaw conveyed the unique, modern concept of theMART with an Art Deco style and integration of elements from three building types: the warehouse, the department store and the skyscraper office building.
+Original designer Alfred Shaw conveyed THE MART’s unique, modern concept with an Art Deco style and integration of elements from three building types: warehouse, department store, and office skyscraper.

-The building’s chambered corners, the minimal setbacks of the roofline and the corner pavilions serve to camouflage the edges of the basically rectilinear mass, visually reducing its weight and bulk.
-The building opens up at pedestrian level where the two-story base is glazed with the overscaled display windows typical of a department store.
-The 25-story central tower projects and rises from the main block to reveal its affinity with the corporate skyscraper.
+Chamfered corners, minimal roofline setbacks, and corner pavilions serve to camouflage the edges of the rectilinear mass, visually reducing its weight and bulk.
+The building opens up at the pedestrian level, where the two-story base features over scaled display windows typical of a department store.
+The 25-story central tower projects and rises from the main block to reveal its affinity with the skyscraper.

-Between the lobby and the elevator banks, the arcade that extends the length of the building provided the shops and services “normally found on the main street of almost any town.”
+An arcade extends the length of the building to provide the shops and services “normally found on the main street of almost any town.”
 During the earliest years of the building, this area was home to lunch counters, a restaurant and retail shops for everything from clothing to candy.